Last Updated on June 27, 2025 by Rose Ann Palac

 Understanding Your Retirement Income Streams

-- Superannuation (Account-Based Pension): When you retire, you generally have the option to move your super into an account-based pension.
-This provides a regular income, and you can choose how much and how often you withdraw, subject to minimum requirements.
-For example, you might decide to take a monthly income to cover living expenses, with the option to withdraw lump sums as needed.
+- Superannuation (Account-Based Pension): When you retire, your superannuation becomes your primary wealth-building tool.
+You can typically convert your super into an account-based pension, which provides regular income while allowing you to control how much and how often you withdraw funds, subject to minimum requirements.
+For instance, you might choose monthly payments to cover living expenses while retaining the flexibility to access larger amounts when needed for home maintenance or travel.

 Essential Considerations for Retirement Investing